 • Increase community involvement (both individuals and organizations) through sponsorships, events, and more.

 The first step to the branding process was developing a successful brand foundation with an enticing visual identity.
-Just merely designing a logo wasn’t going to tell the entire story of the Overland Trails.
-Identifying the trail system’s positioning relative to other parks and trails (EX: Allegany State Park), its strengths and weaknesses (all relative of course), while identifying the ideal visitor profiles was going to create separation for the Overland Trails amongst outdoor enthusiasts.
-With those identified we began the design of a logo that included natural colors with and authentic, “outdoorsy” theme.
+For instance, just merely designing a logo wasn’t going to tell the entire story of the Overland Trails.
+However, identifying the trail system’s positioning relative to other parks and trails (EX: Allegany State Park), its strengths and weaknesses (all relative of course), while identifying the ideal visitor profiles was going to create separation for the Overland Trails amongst outdoor enthusiasts.
+With those identified we began the design of a logo that included natural colors with an authentic, “outdoorsy” theme.

 Our next step was to create the appropriate materials and content to communicate the Overland Trails identity and messaging.
-This included photography, trail markers, brochures, maps, posters, signage, infographics, and of course, social media content!
+For example, this included photography, trail markers, brochures, maps, posters, signage, infographics, and of course, social media content!